wrightmat/dnd-eberron/locations/Arcanix.md

 ### Characters

+* **Raulo ir’Trannick** (male human wizard).
+Member of Arcanix's Arcane Congress, with a special role as the administrator of the school's application exams.
+He is also the patriarch of the noble house of Trannick and serves as lord mayor of the city of Arcanix.
+As his family runs a hippogriff transport business, he is known for using a hippogriff to travel between the floating towers and the ground.
+His family is a well-established landholding family in the region around Lake Galifar.
+These various titles and holdings provide ir'Trannick and his house with a great deal of prestige, and he tends to be the person who greets new wizards visiting Arcanix.
 * **Flo** (non-binary changeling professor).
 Changeling Transmuter, mind seeded, never uses their true identity.
 They possess an old tome on transmutation magic that is annotated and scribbled into by Mordain d'Phiarlan (now known by as The Fleshweaver).
 Often appears as:
 	- Leandre d'Vadalis, a male magebreeder looking to enhance and create new life forms.
 	- Iorek, a male Darguun Goblin Artificer wanting to find Dhakanni relics to be inspired by their designs in his creations.